dabeaz/curio/docs/devel.rst

 example, languages such as Pascal, C/C++, and Java don't support coroutines.
 Thus, it's not a technique that most programmers would even think to consider.
-Even in Python, proper support for coroutines has taken a long time to emerge.
+Even in Python, proper support for coroutines took a long time to emerge.
 Projects such as Stackless Python supported concepts related to coroutines more than 15 years ago, but it was probably too far ahead of its time to be properly appreciated.
-Later on, various projects have explored coroutines in various forms, usually involving sneaky hacks surrounding generator functions and C extensions.
+Later on, various projects have explored coroutines in different forms, usually involving sneaky hacks surrounding generator functions and C extensions.
 The addition of the ``yield from`` construct in Python 3.3 greatly simplified the problem of writing coroutine libraries.
 The emergence of ``async/await`` in Python 3.5